Apple Pie Ice Cream with Cinnamon Oat Crumble

 MAKES 1 1/2 CUPS (VEGAN, GLUTEN FREE)

-- Preheat oven to 350°F. Spread out the apple peels on a baking sheet.
-Bake for ~15 minutes until the peels are fairly dry and starting to curl at the edges.
+Preheat oven to 350°F. Spread out the apple peels on a baking sheet.
+Bake for 10 minutes, or until the peels are starting to curl at the edges.

-- In a food processor, process 1/4 cup of oats and apple peels until they are pulverized into coarse flour.
+In a food processor, process 1/4 cup of oats and apple peels until they are pulverized into coarse flour.
 Add walnuts and pulse until they form small pieces.
 Transfer mixture to a bowl.
 Add remaining 1/4 cup oats (whole), cinnamon, coconut oil and maple syrup.
 Mix together with a fork.
-Transfer to a baking sheet and bake for ~20 minutes until crispy and golden brown.
-Stir half way through to encourage even browning.
+Transfer to a baking sheet and bake for 10-15 minutes until golden brown, stirring half way.
+Allow to fully cool (granola will crisp up further out of the oven).
 Store in an airtight container and sprinkle on top of Apple Pie Ice-cream.

 *You may exclude the apple peels if desired.
 If so, ignore the first step of drying out the apple peels in the oven and proceed with the rest of the recipe.